avivasolutionsnl/sitecore-docker/README.md

 ```

 Populating the Solr managed schemas will solve this, e.g. do this via the Sitecore Control Panel.
-An automated solution is planned in [this](https://github.com/avivasolutionsnl/sitecore-docker/issues/38) issue.

 ## Solr container not starting because of /data/solr folder rights and no error logs in /logs/xconnect and /logs/sitecore
 When starting the Solr docker container the following error can show up: